makrai/notes/ethayarajh19-how-contextl-geo-bert-elmo-gpt-emnlp.md

 ## 4.3 Static vs. Contextualized

-### On average, less than 5% of the variance in a word’s contextualized
+### On average, less than 5% of the variance in a word’s contextualized repr can
-representations can be explained by a static embedding
+be explained by a static embedding

 ### Principal components of contextualized representations in lower layers
 outperform GloVe and FastText on many benchmarks